-- creating a clear, feasible and standardized data management and hosting protocol for data providers and users of CRD:
+- creating a clear, high-quality and standardized data management and hosting protocol for data providers and users of CRD:

-- documenting these practices into openly accessible online materials and instructions;
+- documenting data management and quality practices into openly accessible online materials and instructions;

-- training data providers, managers and users in Tanzania, Finland and possibly other countries
+- training data providers, managers and users in Tanzania, Finland and possibly in other countries

 - managing, monitoring, steering and reporting geospatial data related issues to the project team, the World Bank, data providers and users, and the public at large.

-The applicant should hold a Master’s or equivalent higher education degree from a relevant field (e.g. geography, geoinformatics, data science) and have ability to conduct tasks of a geospatial data scientist independently, as a part of a research group.
-Thus, the applicant should hold sufficient practical experience on digital geospatial data quality, management and practices based on open-source technologies.
-The applicant is expected to work fluently in an international research team and in cooperation with many data providers and users and be motivated to travel internationally.
+The applicant should hold a Master’s or equivalent higher education degree from a relevant field (e.g. geography, geoinformatics, data science) and have ability to conduct tasks of a geospatial data curation independently, as a member in the research group.
+The applicant should hold sufficient practical experience with digital geospatial data quality, management and practices based on open-source technologies.
+The applicant is expected to work fluently in an international research team, in cooperation with many data providers and users and be motivated to travel internationally.

 Project’s working language is English, so the position necessitates excellent spoken and written English language skills.
 Previous experience in geospatial data related training and skills development tasks is an advantage, as well as experience with Geonode/Geoserver.
 The best applicants will be interviewed.

-Resilience Academy offers applicants an international and challenging professional working environment and a possibility to obtain highly valuable research, education and project management competences in geospatial data sciences.
 Resilience Academy is an initiative to improve urban resilience and risk management skills in rapidly growing cities with the support of digital open-access data.
+Tanzania Team offers applicants an international and challenging professional working environment and a possibility to obtain highly valuable research, education and project management competences in geospatial data sciences.

 The salary will be determined in accordance with the Finnish university salary system for teaching and research personnel, and consists of two components: a task-specific base reflecting how demanding the position is, and a performance component reflecting an evaluation of the position-holder’s personal achievement.
 For a project researcher, the base salary will be at levels 2-4 on the task-specific chart, 2033-2535 euros per month.
 The personal performance component, added on top of the task-specific base salary is 6-50 %.